Culture of Tonga

 Interesting Facts

-Named the “friendly” people of Polynesia by Captain James Cook, who was impressed by the warmth and kindliness of the islanders.
+Named Ha'apai the “Friendly Islands” by Captain James Cook, who was impressed by the warmth and generosity of the islanders.
+This would later be adopted by the entire kingdom.